refactoring-by-example/refactoringbyexample.com/_posts/2017-01-20-dealing-with-long-conditionals.markdown

 For brevity the `getProduct` function was retained in the same file.
 In practice it would be worth considering extracting this to a separate file, completing decoupling the product factory from the logic that invokes it.

-In my opinion, the previous refactorings have made some palable improvements to the titles logic.
+In my opinion, the previous refactoring has made some palpable improvements to the titles logic.
 An effective way to demonstrate that is to add a new requirement in the form of a DVD product type.
 Previously this would have involved modifying existing code by adding another if statement.
 Fortunately, after refactoring, there is no long conditional to change, just the additional of a new DVD abstraction.

 **Add DVD product type:**